 Are there age restrictions?

 Each tour is completely different.
 Time spent in our touring van can be challenging for infants and toddlers.
-Light hikes are involved on each tour and we require children to be at least 5 years of age on both our Night Volcano tours.
-There is a minimum age requirement of 13 years-old on our Volcano Lava Hike tour.
+Light hikes are involved on each tour and we require children to be at least 5 years of age on all our tours.
 Pricing for children is from age 5 to 12 on all tours.
 Please make sure you select the right age when booking your tour.
-We would hate to ask you to pay the difference while on tour, and we will unless you made prior arrangements to get a better pricing.
+We would hate to ask you to pay the difference while on tour.

 What should I wear or bring with me?